d2s/Documentation/_posts/2018-04-10-Snapshots.md

 Every snapshot is in sync with local catalog at the time of creating the snapshot.
 Previous versions of files can be restored from snapshots.
 The snapshot is by utilizing the `--link-dest` parameter to rsync.
 The rsync parameters for snapshots are:

-`--link-dest=~/snapshots/Documents/n-1 \
-/Volumes/Home/user/Documents/ \
-user@remote.server:~/snapshots/Documents/n`
+`--link-dest=~/snapshots/data/n-1 /Volumes/.../user/data/ user@remote.server:~/snapshots/data/n`

 where

 - `n` is the number of snapshots
-- and `/Volumes/Home/user/Documents/` is the source catalog
+- and `/Volumes/.../data/` is the source catalog
-- and the remote catalogs is `~/snapshots/Documents/`
+- and the remote catalogs is `~/snapshots/data/`
+  - if remote catalog is a local volume full path must be added

 The source catalog is **never** touched, only read by rsync.
 RsyncOSX creates the snapshots within the remote catalog.
 The `~` is expanded to the user home catalog on remote server.
 Utilizing snapshot on local attached disks require full path for remote catalog.